evinjaff/oatmeal-cv-server/README.md

 ### Run it as a systemd service

-It is highly reccomended you run this script as a service, so that it will run whenever you turn the Pi on.
+It is highly recommended you run this script as a service, so that it will run whenever you turn the Pi on.
 Here is an example of what it should look like.
 You can create this file under `/etc/systemd/system/` and name it something like `oatmealcam.service`.
 You will need to point systemd to the python file inside your virtual environment like so:

 ```
 [Unit]